 Experience usually means more trustworthiness, which therefore means more chances of delivering what is expected in a perfect manner.

-What you need to understand is that in almost every project there is an allowance for errors.
+What you need to understand is that in almost all Australian construction industry major projects (major projects in new south wales in particular) there is an allowance for errors.
 Good managers know that it is humanly normal to make small mistakes and it is expected that problems will happen.